Some little while before he died I had a conversion with my Dad about cheese. I’m pretty sure the conversation wasn’t directly related to his death.

 I recall my dad’s confusion at the huge variety of cheeses available to modern shoppers, this being what prompted his lecture to me on the wonderfulness of National Cheese,

-We’re all familiar with the basic rules of price segmentation (consumers will always go for the middle option) but consider the challenges of product segmentation in a market that has become accustomed to no choice when long-established recipes exist for dozens of varieties, varieties which sold well only a decade or so previously.
+We’re all familiar with the basic rules of price segmentation (consumers will always go for the middle option) but consider the challenges of product segmentation in a market that has become accustomed to no choice at all, and when long-established recipes exist for dozens of varieties, which sold well only a decade or so previously.

 Or can a wide variety of choices be used to steer consumers towards the producers most profitable line, in the same way that pricing strategies can be used to push the most profitable options?